sharafath-mohammed/-Marketing-Campaign-Effectiveness-ROI-Prediction/README.md

 ## Overview

 This project analyzes marketing campaign performance using **SQL, Python, and Power BI**.
-It explores campaign effectiveness, evaluates key performance indicators (KPIs), identifies the best-performing campaigns and channels, and predicts future revenue using a Linear Regression model.
+It explores campaign effectiveness, evaluates key performance indicators (KPIs), identifies the best-performing campaigns and categories, and predicts future revenue using a Linear Regression model.

 ---